billuo/godot-docs/tutorials/assets_pipeline/retargeting_3d_skeletons.rst

 .. note:: This is the most important option for sharing animations in Godot 4,
           but be aware that this option can produce horrible results **if the original Bone Rest set externally is important**.
-          If you want to share animations with keeping the original Bone Rest, consider to use the `Realtime Retarget Module <https://github.com/TokageItLab/realtime_retarget>`__.
+          If you want to share animations while keeping the original Bone Rest, consider using the `Realtime Retarget Module <https://github.com/TokageItLab/realtime_retarget>`__.

 Fix Silhouette
 ^^^^^^^^^^^^^^